ksclarke/freelib-build-tools/README.md

         </executions>
       </plugin>

-You might also want to use the [maven-clean-plugin](http://maven.apache.org/plugins/maven-clean-plugin/) to clean up dynamically created build artifacts in the other project:
+Using the [maven-clean-plugin](http://maven.apache.org/plugins/maven-clean-plugin/) will help clean up dynamically created build artifacts in the other project:

     <plugin>
       <artifactId>maven-clean-plugin</artifactId>